 This possibility seems to have been neglected for too long.

-To be Done with Sodom is NOW available for pre-order on Amazon for only $0.99 USD.
-After the launch, the regular price will be $4.99 USD.
+To be Done with Sodom is NOW available for order at a special price on Amazon for only $2.99 USD.

 This historical essay takes readers back to the Bronze Age, some 3,500 years ago, at a time when men of power were viewed as living gods.
 Using sociology, anthropology and etymology, it asks pertinent questions and dissects the biblical Covenant to explore an innovative and thought provoking interpretation that exposes this story like never before.

 What if the Covenant had been made with an overlord in order to pacify the Valley of Siddim, an important trade corridor between Egypt and Mesopotamia?
 What if this overlord’s memory had been celebrated and elevated to the rank of deity by Abraham’s descendants?
 And what if this “deity”, initially worshipped as a local god, would eventually become known as Yahweh?

 This book is original because it alleges that the Abrahamic Covenant had an earthly, rather than divine origin.
 This eventuality has never seriously been investigated, despite the fact that ancient Canaanites (Israelites) are known for practicing the cult of the ancestors and for worshiping a pagan deity called Baal Berith (“Lord of Covenant”).

 This book is significant because it rests on a wealth of textual, archeological, chronological and dendrochronological evidence.
 The hypothesis it develops is surprisingly coherent and complete.
 In addition to offering a synthesis of past dialectics, it solves the biblical chronologies and provides fresh answers to many puzzling questions.